 Well, until yesterday.

-How I Brought My Personal Development Skills To The Next Level and Overcame The Impostor Syndrome In One Day
+How I Brought My Personal Development Skills To The Next Level and Overcame The Impostor Syndrome In One Day.

 Yesterday, I made myself a cheat day.
-I went to the park to watch the sunset with a copy of the book, “Tax Free Wealth” in my backpack (very good book by the way!).
-I had a beer, and I came back home to spend Friday evening on self-care, namely on meditating and watching some stupidities online.
+I went to the park to watch the sunset with a copy of the book, “Tax-Free Wealth” in my backpack (a very good book by the way!)
+I had a beer, and I came back home to spend Friday evening on self-care, namely meditating and watching some stupidities online.

-I just noticed that may of the skills I have are out of reach for many of these “successful people” of the new generation.
-For instance, highly successful YouTubers with multimillion following and talking about finances and productivity such as Graham Stephan or Ali Abdaal openly admit that they have hard time writing a book.
+I just noticed that many of the skills I have are out of reach for many of these “successful people” of the new generation.
+For instance, highly successful YouTubers with multimillion followers and talking about finances and productivity such as Graham Stephan or Ali Abdaal openly admit that they have a hard time writing a book.
 In his podcast, Graham declared that he feels way too young and not experienced enough to take the challenge.

-I also noticed how another self-made millionaire, investor and YouTuber with a million+ following, Nate o’Brien, speaks about his attempts to buy a house.
-He recently trespassed the whole country in his truck and is deeply worried that he won’t be able to find the right property in the right neighborhood and at the right price.
+I also noticed how another self-made millionaire, investor and YouTuber with a million+ following, Nate O’Brien, speaks about his attempts to buy a house.
+He recently trespassed the whole country in his truck and is deeply worried that he won’t be able to find the right property in the right neighbourhood and at the right price.

 And then I got enlightened.
 Most people are known for one or a few things that they learned to do well.
 They were consequent and milked this skill as much as they could.
 They are far from perfect in fact, and they miss many other basic skills.
 So, why would I feel intimidated?

 And as a matter of fact, no one is strong in absolutely everything.
-We naturally tend to pay more attention toward aspects of our work that we feel weak at rather than giving ourselves credit for our strengths.
+We naturally tend to pay more attention to aspects of our work that we feel weak at rather than giving ourselves credit for our strengths.
 I am sure that you, a person who is reading this, have at least a few good cards on your hand as well!

 And as a matter of fact, impostor syndrome is prevalent everywhere where you don’t have a clear endpoint to your career path.
 Only in sports, the ultimate success is clearly defined.
 When you win the Olympic gold medal, you are the king and no one can deny it.
 In all the other areas, you can always do better and get further than you already did.
 So, you need to develop some healthy distance to stay sane.

-Do you struggle with the impostor syndrome?
+Do you struggle with impostor syndrome?
 Or perhaps, you got over it as well?
 Please let me know in the comments and let’s chat!